Prasanna De Silva: Military career

-He joined Sri Lanka Army 1982 during the early phase of Eelam War I.
+He joined the Sri Lanka Army in 1982, during the early phase of Eelam War I.

-Brigadier Silva’s little known exploits included the coordination of Long Range Reconnaissance Patrol which carried out most complex and dangerous military operations when he was a Lieutenant Colonel.
+Brigadier Silva’s little-known exploits included the coordination of the Long Range Reconnaissance Patrol, which carried out most complex and dangerous military operations when he was a Lieutenant Colonel.

 Silva was the ground commander for the Mavil Aru, Sampoor, Manirasakulam and then the famous Vakarai Operations.

-He became a major threat to LTTE during Sri Lankan Civil War because he was in command of the Army’s elite Brigade Special Forces which successful in assassinating several high-level commanders of the LTTE in LTTE-held territory.
+He became a major threat to the Liberation Tigers of Tamil Eelam (LTTE) during the Sri Lankan Civil War because he was in command of the Army’s elite Brigade Special Forces, who were successful in assassinating several high-level commanders of the LTTE in LTTE-held territory.

-The 55 Division under the command of Brigadier Prasanna De Silva marched more than 100 km linking up with Wanni front at Elephant Pass to re open the A-9 road and clearing the sea tigers bases covering the Eastern Coastal line starting from Nagar Kovil to Mullaitivu.
+The 55 Division under the command of Brigadier Prasanna De Silva marched more than 100 km, linking up with the Wanni front at Elephant Pass to reopen the A-9 road and clear the Sea Tigers bases covering the Eastern Coastal line from Nagar Kovil to Mullaitivu.

-After the war, de Silva served as Defence Attaché to the Sri Lankan Embassy in London, UK.
-In 2012 the Global Tank Forum took legal action with a dossier on de Silva to the British Foreign and Commonwealth Office (FCO), including accusations of war crimes.
-However he completed the routine transfer back to Sri Lanka.
+After the war, de Silva served as defence attaché to the Sri Lankan Embassy in London, UK.
+In 2012, the Global Tank Forum took legal action and presented a dossier on de Silva to the British Foreign and Commonwealth Office (FCO), including accusations of war crimes.
+However, he completed the routine transfer back to Sri Lanka.

 Family

-He is married to Dinithi De Silva who is a former air hostess at Sri Lankan Airlines and they have two daughters Yohani De Silva and Shavindri De Silva.
+He is married to Dinithi De Silva, who is a former air hostess at SriLankan Airlines, and they have two daughters, Yohani De Silva and Shavindri De Silva.